Mobile Application Testing Explained

 This is a Free Android UI testing tool.
 It can run automated tests on different Android Versions.
 Tests that are created in Robotium are written in Java.

-Written in Python, this is a less robust testing tool than Robotium however and provides the option to test on real devices when connecting through a PC.
+MonkeyRunner has been written in Python.
+This is a less robust testing tool than Robotium however and provides the option to test on real devices when connecting through a PC.

 This is a good tool to run for a wide variety of Android versions and gives you detailed reporting and screenshots.